The Stigma of Opioid Addiction

 We are all affected by the current epidemic of opioid addiction.
 Many people know someone who struggles with addiction, or who is in treatment or recovery.

-* 2015 research on stigma for people with addiction disorders conducted by the Massachusetts Bureau of Substance Abuse Services, Department of Public Health, Executive Office of Health and Human Services.
+* 2015 research on stigma for people with addiction disorders conducted by the Massachusetts Bureau of Substance Addiction Services, Department of Public Health, Executive Office of Health and Human Services.